DIPlib/diplib/changelogs/diplib_next.md

     - `dip::ChainCode::objectID` is now of type `dip::LabelType`, was `dip::uint`.

     - The measurement functions and data structures still use `dip::uint` for object IDs.

+- `dip::ListObjectLabels()` adds an option to list only labels touching the image edge.

+- `dip::EdgeObjectsRemove()` also works for labeled images.

 - Minimum required version of *CMake* is now 3.12.